 Enjoy as an appetizer or a side dish!

-- 1.5 cups of sweet rice (soak in water overnight, drain and set aside right before you are ready to prepare)
+- 1 ½ cups sweet rice/glutinous rice (mochigome) (soak in water overnight, drain and set aside right before you are ready to prepare)

-- 1 pound ground pork (try to buy the ones with a little big more fat content so the pearl balls won't come out too dry)
+- 1 lbs ground pork (try to buy the ones with a little big more fat content so the pearl balls won't come out too dry)

 - ¼ tsp MSG (optional)

-- Start boiling water to prepare the steamer, layer cheese cloth on the bottom of steamer (Optional).
+- Start boiling water to prepare the steamer.
+Place a cheesecloth on the bottom of the steamer basket.
+Place the pearl balls into your steamer.